 With the advent of stronger and stronger computing power, a new ideal is emerging: interactive storytelling.

 Story is strongly linked to the technology and the medium through which it is told.
 Besides delivering targeted commercials, nowadays AI can simulate speech and draft scripts.
 Games use AI in emulating non-human players for bringing action and realism to digital worlds.
 Will AI overcome the need for a good story for structure?
 Will we be living the dream of a digital storytelling machine?

-CINETic Review 2(1).2020 focusses on technologies and techniques used for creating live or recorded adaptive stories.
+CINETic Review 2(1).2021 focuses on technologies and techniques used for creating live or recorded adaptive stories.
 We look forward to papers publishing original research results or case studies from fields of performance, film, gaming, interactive art, social platforms, and interdisciplinary art-science-technology approaches on interactive storytelling practices.